GloriaXie123/coding-for-Interview/C programming language notes.md

 C guarantees that **zero** is never a valid address for data.

 Any pointer can be meaningfully compared for equality or inequality with zero.

+### Character Pointers and Functions

+There is important difference between these definitions:

+`char amessage[] = "now is the time" /*this is an array*/`

+`char *pmessage = "now is the time" /*this is a pointer*/`

+amessage is an array of storage which big enough to hold any character array that initializes it.

+while pmessage is just a pointer that points to a string constant.

+the combination of \* and --,++ are idiom of C language, such as:

+`*--p` decrements p before fetching the value p points to.